Wiolinek/mega-clinic_reservation-system/README.md

 - fix Typescript types --> in progress
 - add option for booking cancelation for pacient
-- implement filters for upcoming and past visits for doctor account
 - translate specializations into english (homepage and reservation filters)
 - transfer article content (HP) to database